- Providers are expected to continue delivering supports to NDIS participants that meet the immediate needs of participants.

 - From 17 August 2021, providers can claim COVID-19 SIL Additional Supports per participant, per day for each eligible participant.

 - Click here for more information on this payment.

 COVID-19 LOADING PAYMENT FOR ELIGIBLE NSW PROVIDERS

 - On 17 August 2021, the Minister for the NDIS Linda Reynolds announced that the NDIA will make a 10% loading payment to registered providers who:

-- deliver Assistance with Daily Life supports to NDIA and plan-managed participants living in local government areas with mandatory worker testing; and
+- Deliver Assistance with Daily Life supports to NDIA and plan-managed participants living in local government areas with mandatory worker testing.

 - Daily Personal Activities;